Stretch Your Legs with These 5 Iconic Blue Mountain Walks

 Ruined Castle Walking Track

-This mysterious sounding Blue Mountains walking track leads to an iconic natural rock formation that, you guessed it, resembles that of a ruined castle.
+This mysterious-sounding Blue Mountains walking track leads to an iconic natural rock formation that, you guessed it, resembles that of a ruined castle.

 You’ll start your walk at the famous Golden Stairs as you slowly descend into the vast Jamison Valley.
 Be sure to stop off along the way down to admire the view, and take a cheeky Insta.
 Once you reach the bottom, you’ll be surrounded by a shady rainforest of native flora and fauna.
 From here you’ll start your climb up the Ruined Castle.
 This climb can be quite steep at times but you’ll be rewarded with panoramic views across the valley and beyond.
 If you’re not too afraid of heights, the top of Ruined Castle makes for a pretty stand-out picnic spot.
+The Ruined Castle Walking Track can easily fit into a multi-day hike whilst hiking most of the Blue Mountains.

 Level of difficulty: Moderate/hard